diku-dk/futhark/docs/js-api.rst

    Asynchronously initialise the ``FutharkModule`` object.

-   For the WASM-style backends, the ``module`` argument is optional.
+   For the WASM-style backend, the ``module`` argument is optional.
 If omitted, the generated wrapper loads the WebAssembly module itself.

    For the WebGPU backend, ``module`` must be the generated backend